 As reflected in the Dates & Deadlines at the top of this page, if a PowerPoint file is to be printed by Dr. Hill, the file must be sent to him several days in advance of the Expo to provide adequate time.

 "Business formal" attire is appropriate.
 It would be helpful if the students could arrive about five minutes early.
-Just inside one of the entrances to the Trustees Room, there will be a small table on which you’ll find blank name tags and a pen.
+Just inside one of the entrances to the conference center, there will be a small table on which you’ll find blank name tags and a pen.
 Students, please use the name tags.
 Mentors may use their formal SBU name tags or the blank name tags.
 During the reception, students stand next to their posters and accept compliments and answer questions from admiring visitors.
 The students will not be making any formal presentations.